 Alos some research has linked extensive gaming to increased loneliness and physical inactivity.

 Both of these are risk factors for depression.

 Furthermore, because gaming provides rapid stimuli, the absence of such stimuli in daily life might lead to restlessness or hyperactivity.

 As the study notes, the three most popular games in the United States in 2019 all contain violence.

 Those games were Call of Duty, Grand Theft Auto, and Fortnite.
 But the actual research on the link between game violence and real violence shows mixed results.

 Considering these contradictory results, a group of Norwegian researchers decided to investigate further.

 Their new study was recently published in the Journal of Child Psychology and Psychiatry.
 It involved 702 Norwegian children between the ages of 10 – 14.

-Results: no associations between gaming and psychiatric disorders
+Results: no links between Internet Gaming Disorder and psychiatric problems

 “When psychiatric difficulties and IGD occur at the same time, which they do, they must be explained by other shared underlying factors,” said co-author Lars Wichstrøm.